Skip to main content

 My HP 15-AB292NR Laptop - i7-6700HQ - upgrading to an SSD - an absolute must!

-HQ for H = High Quality and Q = Quad-Core.
-It's a step below the unlocked K version, but otherwise is fairly decent.
+The “HQ” in the processor name stands for High Quality and Quad-Core.
+It is a step below the unlocked K version but is otherwise fairly decent.

 Why Upgrade the i7?

-The HP i7 has been my main Window OS machine as I still need it for certain functions and recently I've been using it daily as I'm stuck at home.
+The HP i7 has been my main Windows OS machine as I still need it for certain functions, and recently I've been using it daily while stuck at home.

-Normally, I spend most of my time on my Linux laptop (HP i3-4010u) that has always been faster than even an i7 running Win10; crazy how that works!
-But being that I need to spend more time on Win10, It'll boost the speed by switching to an SSD.
+Normally, I spend most of my time on my Linux laptop (HP i3-4010u), which has always been faster than even an i7 running Windows 10.
+Since I need to spend more time on Windows 10, upgrading to an SSD will help improve performance.

-You may encounter problems like I did and you can fix that by downloading the Microsoft Update Assistant.
+You may encounter problems during the upgrade process, but you can resolve these by downloading the Microsoft Update Assistant.

 Final Thoughts

-Install was straight forward and I relied on a Youtube video to help guide me.
-Overall, I'm satisfied and happy with the SSD upgrade.
-Things are a bit snappier and certain features like a full virus scan or initial boot times are lightning quick.
+The installation was straightforward, and I relied on a YouTube video for guidance.
+Overall, I am satisfied with the SSD upgrade.
+The system feels a bit snappier, and certain features, such as full virus scans or initial boot times, are noticeably quicker.

-NOTE: I also purchased an external HDD case to convert the original 1 TB HDD into an external HDD.
-A good deal for $10.
-After a few weeks, I'll format the old 1 TB and use it as backup storage.
+I also purchased an external HDD case to convert the original 1 TB HDD into an external hard drive for a good deal at $10.
+After a few weeks, I plan to format the old HDD and use it for backup storage.

-Didn't realize Windows 10 has a default setting that defrags the HDD every week.
-Defrag is generally pointless for an SSD and can actually shorten its life.
+I recently discovered that Windows 10 has a default setting that defragments the HDD every week.
+Defragmentation is generally unnecessary for an SSD and can actually shorten its lifespan.

-If you have an SSD the consider disabling the auto defrag.
-Defrag makes sense on an older mechanical HDD where defrag reduces mechanical latency, thus boosting efficiency.
-But that's irrelevant on an SSD that has no moving mechanical parts.
+If you have an SSD, consider disabling the automatic defragmentation.
+While defragging makes sense for older mechanical HDDs by reducing mechanical latency, it is irrelevant for SSDs that have no moving parts.

 Comments